alexeyvolkoff/QHttpServer-Angular/README.md

 			$( "#profile" ).modal('hide');
 	}
 ```
+If you replace ng-model="newName" with ng-model="backend.userName", the user name will be updated in the top menu (and on backend) right away while the user types in the Profile dialog.

 # Conclusion
 I believe that demostrated approach can be concedered an interesting alternative to a classical AJAX approach, especially when it comes to reducing the coding effort.
 Hope it helps someone.